 Once you find a comfortable and breathable bra that is adjustable and provides plenty of support for your new breasts, you will be well on your way to a full recovery in no time and able to confidently reveal your new bust line.
 Keep it simple, try on multiple bras and find the one that’s right for your particular situation.

 Dr. Beverly Fischer at the Advanced Center for Plastic Surgery is an expert in breast augmentation.
 Whether you are in need of a breast lift or reduction, or you’re seeking breast enhancement surgery, she and the all-female staff at the Advanced Center for Plastic Surgery can help.
-Contact them today!
+Contact us today!